audusunday/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21-TASK: Write a script that reverse its input.
 22-TASK:Write a script that displays all users and their home directories, sorted by users.
 Based on the the /etc/passwd file
+23-Task: Write a command that finds all empty files and directories in the current directory and all sub-directories.
+24-Task:Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+25-Task:Create a script that decodes acrostics that use the first letter of each line.
+26-Task: Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.